iobis/manual/name_matching.md

 #### Step 3: Is taxon marine?

 The Interim Register of Marine and Non-marine Genera (IRMNG) matching services are available through [http://www.irmng.org/](http://www.irmng.org/), as well as through the [LifeWatch taxon match](http://www.lifewatch.be/data-services/).
-This service allows you to search for a genus (or other taxonomic rank when you unchcek the “genera” box) to check if it is known to be marine, brackish, freshwater, or terrestrial.
+This service allows you to search for a genus (or other taxonomic rank when you uncheck the “genera” box) to check if it is known to be marine, brackish, freshwater, or terrestrial.
 You can find this information in the row labeled “Environment”.
-If the taxa is marine, you may have to contact
+If the taxa is marine, you may have to contact the WoRMS taxa editor to have the taxon added to the WoRMS register (note you may have to provide supporting information confirming taxonomic and marine status).

 ### R packages for taxon matching